RP2040 MicroPython: Getting Started

 • For command line interface (CLI), use Apple’s Terminal program

 2.3.
-Install, once Python is installed
+Multi-platform, once Python is installed Once Python is installed use pip to install:

 3. MicroPython Installation